 - The 15-field maximum includes all four quadrants.

-- Click Apply to preview; changes are only saved when Save or Save As is selected.
+- Click Apply to preview the report.
+Click Save or Save As to keep changes.

 Preview and Customize